What is Cardano (ADA)?

 But there’s more to Cardano than just settling transactions; this is where the network’s Computational Layer comes into play.
 Similar to the application layer on Ethereum, this layer enables Cardano to deploy its own smart contracts, which means its blockchain can be used to power a whole ecosystem of specific applications.

 DeFi and NFTs on Cardano

-And finally, let’s talk about the star of the show, Cardano’s native token, ADA – affectionately named after Ada Lovelace, the 19th century pioneer of computer programming.
+And finally, let’s talk about Cardano’s native token, ADA.
+This coin was affectionately named after Ada Lovelace, the 19th-century pioneer of computer programming.

 ADA is the fuel that powers the Cardano universe, securing the network and enabling users to interact with the various dApps and DeFi platforms running on top of it.
 ADA has a fixed supply of 45 Billion, making it resistant to inflation over time.

 Ledger now supports Cardano’s native token ADA, meaning you can not only secure your private keys offline as you interact, but also check Cardano coin price, manage, send and receive your tokens seamlessly on your Ledger Live interface.
 ADA tokens can also be purchased directly via Ledger’s partner, MoonPay, and transferred straight to your Ledger Nano.
 Ledger’s ecosystem offers a combination of convenience and security to buy Cardano with ease.

 Cardano’s staking operators (validators) and delegators are rewarded in ADA tokens, and this whole mechanism keeps the network secure.
 Incidentally, it’s also pretty convenient to stake on Cardano because there’s no lock-up period, and you can manage your assets directly through your own Ledger Cardano wallet.
 Now, you can also manage and stake ADA directly in Ledger Live with a “Ledger by Figment” validator too!